eonm-abes/ncda/README.md

 This project is primarily a learning project.
 It has been inspired by the [ark-tools](https://github.com/BertrandCaron/ark-tools) project made by Bertrand Carron ([@BertrandCaron](https://github.com/BertrandCaron)).

-This project is an attempt to build a full featured Rust app from A to Z with few goals in mind:
+This project is an attempt to build a full featured Rust app and lib from A to Z with few goals in mind:

 * Learn basic concepts of [WebAssembly](https://webassembly.org/) 🕸
 * Learn how to build python native modules with Rust and [Pyo3](https://github.com/PyO3/pyo3) 🐍